team-eternity/eternity/docs/readme.txt

     MONSTERPASS, LOWAIMPRIO, STICKYCARRY, SETTARGETONDEATH, SLIDEOVERTHINGS.
     See the wiki for details.

+  * Added "damagemod" thing property, which allows damage randomization.
+Thanks to Xaser for the addition!

   * Added damagefactor.remove and cleardamagefactors to thingtype and thingdelta to be able to remove them from the list.